Exactly what is an affiliate compensation disclosure?

-For example, if you write a blog post about Widget X Software, and use your affiliate hyperlink in the post, you will want to disclose that you have what the U.S. Federal Trade Commission (FTC) calls a “material connection” to what’s being promoted.
+For example, if you write a blog post about Widget X Software, and use your affiliate hyperlink in the post, you should disclose that you have what the U.S. Federal Trade Commission (FTC) calls a “material connection” to what’s being promoted.

 Why does the FTC want you to make this affiliate compensation disclosure?

-For example, if I promote Website Legal Forms Generator software as an easy and affordable do-it-yourself solution, I should disclose that there’s a material connection to the company.
+For example, if Internet Lawyer Mike Young promoted Website Legal Forms Generator software as an easy and affordable do-it-yourself solution, he would disclose that there’s a material connection to the company.

-In this example, I co-own the company and my law firm owns the copyrights to the website legal documents created by the software.
-If I were just an affiliate for the software instead, I’d still need to make a disclosure because of that material connection.
-If a relative or friend owned the software company, it would be necessary to disclose the existence of a material connection too.
+Of course, if he were just an affiliate for the software instead, he would still need to make a disclosure because of that material connection.
+And if a relative or friend owned the software company, it would be necessary to disclose the existence of a material connection too.